sangimed/romm-stack/README.md

 ## Library bootstrap (`init-romm.sh`)
 - Runs automatically via the `init-romm` service before RoMM starts (see `depends_on`).
-- Reads platform slugs from `./folder_names.csv` (first line is a header) and creates:
+- Reads platform slugs from `./folder_names.csv` (first line is a header, file is gitignored) and creates:
   - `/romm/library/roms/{platform}`
   - `/romm/library/bios/{platform}`
-- These map to `${ROMM_LIBRARY_PATH}` on your host; existing folders are skipped safely.
+- The full reference list of supported platforms is in `./folder_names.csv.all` (tracked in git).
-- To customize, edit `folder_names.csv` to match the platforms you keep.
+- To customize, copy the header and desired rows from `folder_names.csv.all` into `folder_names.csv` to match the platforms you keep.
 Re-run with `docker compose run --rm init-romm` after edits.
 - The script prints a summary of processed/created/skipped folders.

 ## Run